slsa-framework/slsa-github-generator/internal/builders/maven/README.md

 Now, when you invoke this workflow, the Maven builder will build both your artifacts and the provenance files for them.

-### Releasing directly to Maven Central
+### Releasing to Maven Central

-You can also release artifacts to Maven Central with [the slsa-github-generator Maven publisher](https://github.com/slsa-framework/slsa-github-generator/blob/main/actions/maven/publish/action.yml) by adding the following step to your workflow:
+You can also release artifacts to Maven Central with [the slsa-github-generator Maven publish action](https://github.com/slsa-framework/slsa-github-generator/blob/main/actions/maven/publish/action.yml) by adding the following step to your workflow:

 ```yaml
   publish: